sparkle-project/sparkle-project.github.io/documentation/sparkle-cli/index.md

 ## sparkle-cli

-Sparkle 2.0 includes a command line utility that can update Sparkle-based applications and bundles.
+Sparkle 2 includes a command line utility that can update Sparkle-based applications and bundles.
+This tool is a [thin wrapper around using Sparkle's framework](https://github.com/sparkle-project/Sparkle/tree/2.x/sparkle-cli) to update external bundles.

 ### Usage